astropy/astroquery/docs/vizier.rst

 One more thing to note in the above example is that the coordinates may be specified by using the appropriate coordinate object from `astropy.coordinates`_.
-Especially for ICRS coordinates, some limited support also exists for directly passing a properly formatted string as the coordinate.
+Especially for ICRS coordinates, some support also exists for directly passing a properly formatted string as the coordinate.
 Finally the `catalog` keyword argument may be passed in either `Vizier.query_object` or `Vizier.query_region` methods.
 This may be a string